awsdocs/amazon-ecs-developer-guide/doc_source/create_cluster.md

 1. In the **Tags** section, specify the key and value for each tag to associate with the cluster\.
 For more information, see [Tagging Your Amazon ECS Resources](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-using-tags.html)\.

+1. In the **CloudWatch Container Insights** section, choose whether to enable Container Insights for the cluster\.
+For more information, see [Amazon ECS CloudWatch Container Insights](cloudwatch-container-insights.md)\.

 1. Choose **Create**\.

 If you chose the **EC2 Linux \+ Networking** or **EC2 Windows \+ Networking** templates, complete the following steps\.